-During the process of digestion the proteins in our food are broken down into their constituent amino acids which are in turn absorbed by the blood capillaries and transported to the liver.
+During the process of digestion, the proteins in our food are broken down into their constituent amino acids which are in turn absorbed by the blood capillaries and transported to the liver.
 The amino acids are then synthesized into proteins or stored as fat or glycogen for energy.
-Each gram of protein produces approximately 4 Calories.
+Each gram of protein produces four Calories.
 Many proteins function as enzymes and others:

 All proteins are broken down into single amino acids by the digestive enzymes in either the stomach or in the small intestine and then reassembled into the specific new proteins by other enzymes within the body.
 The cells within the digestive tract can only absorb single amino acids, known as free-form, and very small chains of two or three amino acids called peptides.
 In the same way that glycogen is made up of many molecules of glucose put together, protein is made up and linked together by many amino acids.
 These amino acids are linked together in long and varied chains by peptide bonds.
 The types of peptide bonds are:

 A combination of more than 100 amino acids joined by peptides finally forms a protein.

 Amino acids are the building blocks of protein.
 The formation of protein can result in dehydration because water molecules are lost as amino acids combine to form more complex molecules.
 The body requires 20 different amino acids of which 8 are referred to as essential amino acids which cannot be synthesized by the human body.
 Animals and plants manufacture proteins which contain these essential amino acids.
 Non-essential amino acids can be synthesized by body, but this does not mean they are unimportant, they are, it is just that the body is capable of producing sufficient to meet the demands for growth and tissue repair.
 It is therefore important that our diet contains appropriate levels of protein.

 Essential Amino Acids